gervasetuxworth/2810ICT-2022-Assignment/README.md

 -	A software testing report containing a brief testing plan and unit tests & coverage test results (doc/pdf).
 You should use the provided template.
 -	Updated project plan, design document and Gantt chart from Part A (doc/pdf).
 -	An executive summary covering a 12 month (doc/pdf).
 You should use the provided template.
+-	A copy of your GiT log

+Additionally, your private git repo should be shared with the following accounts: gervasetuxworth (g.tuxworth@griffith.edu.au)